percona/everest-doc/docs/use/monitor_endpoints.md

 ### Limitations

+!!! warning "warning"
-The `everestctl monitoring enable` command is not very intuitive the and you can use it
+    The `everestctl monitoring enable` command is not very intuitive.
+There are certain limitations when using this command which will be fixed in the upcoming release.

 === "**Limitation 1**"